 Knowledge of Marketplace

 Keep a watch on your local user board and see which web development skills are trending in your market.
 If you figure out how some clients arrive at a buying decision, you can then tune your pitch and your approach to suit their needs.
 However, be careful while repositioning yourself and be mindful of highly subjective areas like Design.
-If you described that you worked at an agency, an internship, or a developed corporation, it is usually helpful to get feedback from experienced professional with high and active connections as reference.
+If you described that you worked at an agency, an internship, or a developed corporation, it is usually helpful to get feedback from experienced professionals with high and active connections as references.

 Usually career services handle this part for innovative people.
-They get direct feedback of employers around the world and pass that information to you.
+They get direct feedback from employers around the world and pass that information to you.
 Hence, these are some of the marketplaces you should consider joining.
 Places like Fiver, Freelancer, Upwork and Guru are open for anyone to join.
 Find out exactly what agencies are looking for in web development work by navigating through their site and letting them do the same with yours.

 Generate A Way for an Association

 Finally, always make sure your portfolio is up-to-date.
 You need to make it unapologetically obvious how people can contact you by including a designated Contact Page directly in your main navigation menu.
 Connect your social network pages to manage the entire spectrum, like LinkedIn, Facebook, Twitter, Instagram, and Google My Business.
 Lastly, stay active and join web development agencies’ groups related to web design.